whitfin/agno/cookbook/examples/apps/whatsapp_chat_agent/readme.md

 pip install -r requirements.txt
 ```

-2. **Set up ngrok**
+2. **Set up ngrok (for development testing only)**

    - Download and install ngrok from https://ngrok.com/download
-   - Sign up for a free account and get your authtoken
+   - Sign up for a free account and get your auth-token
    - Authenticate ngrok with your token:
      ```bash
      ngrok config add-authtoken YOUR_AUTH_TOKEN